flant/shell-operator/METRICS.md

 __shell_operator_tasks_queue_length__

 A gauge with a length of a working queue.
 Can be used for alerting about long running hooks.

 __shell_operator_live_ticks__

 A counter that increments every 10 seconds.
 Can be used for alerting about shell-operator malfunctioning.
->>>>>>> 0e81ffa... doc: METRICS.md